 Hopefully I don’t end up blowing up one of my favorite secret sunset spots when this blog goes viral, but this is the best place for a sunset in La Jolla.
 It is almost always very peaceful; I’ve only ever seen two or three people here when I go.
 It’s also in this adorable neighborhood of La Jolla called Bird Rock.
 There are some great restaurants within walking distance of the coast, so grab some food after the sun goes down.
 You can check this spot out on our Cali Dreamin’ Tour.

 Going to the Children’s Pool (or Seal Beach, depending on who you ask) is probably the easiest way to see marine life up close and personal in La Jolla.
 Year round, seals hang out on this beach.
 In early spring, their birthing season happens, and you can see some adorable pups hanging on the beach.
 If you walk east on Coast Blvd, you can check out the sea lions down the way!
 Careful when hanging out near the sea lions, they’ve been known to bark at humans!

 Tours are a great option for people who want information from a local, or for those looking to get a general overview of the area so that they can go back and visit their favorite parts later.
 There are plenty of options in the area including trolley tours, kayak tours (see above), and bike tours.
 Pick whatever you think is best for you based on your athleticism, comfort level, and what you want to experience.
 Most tour companies have new options all the time, so check their websites for 2017 updates.

 So there you have it!
-Our choices for what to do in La Jolla in 2017.
+Our choices for what to do in La Jolla .
 Check out our lifestyle blog for more information on the area and all things San Diego!